 Because of the name, many people think these biscuits originated in Vienna, Austria but according to Google, it’s more likely that they originated in England!
 How bizarre.

 Ingredients and equipment

 - Dairy-free margarine.
-Use the spreadable type that comes in a tub, not the block.
+For dairy-free Viennese whirls, use the spreadable type that comes in a tub, not the block.
 Margarine contains more water and helps keep this dough at a pipeable consistency without losing shape in the oven.
 I used Vitalite.